The Faculty of Architecture / Architecture (English taught)

 Compulsory Course | Hours/Week: 2C | ECTS Credits: 3

-To understand the historical developments in architecture and the urban changes in relation within the wider field of cultural, social and technological changes that took place in Romania in late 19th century until the end of 20th century;
+To understand the historical developments in architecture and the urban changes within the wider landscape of cultural, social and technological changes that took place in Romania in late 19th century until the end of 20th century;

-To develop a set of conceptual and visual tools and a critical approach in analyzing buildings.
+To develop a set of conceptual and visual tools in analyzing architectural heritage.

 This course provides an introduction to the history of modern architecture in Romania during the second half of 19th century until the end of 20th century.
 In order to create a more articulate vision of the architectural phenomenon, the course will explore the broader historical and cultural context emphasizing its role in the development of the architectural thinking and practice.

 The lecture structure take into consideration a rough delimitation of the three main periods in the modern Romanian history of architecture: influences of the western architecture and the seek for a new expression during the late 19th century up until the beginning of the First World War; the variety of architectural directions and the assimilation of modernism in the Interwar period; the profound changes in architecture brought by the communist political system.
 Nuances and exceptions within the architectural development during these major periods will be discussed over the lectures, such as: the importance of the national style up until the end of the Second World War and its inner evolution; the emerge of a monumental style in the 1940s as a consequence of the political regime; the balance between modern and totalitarian architecture in the period that followed the end of the Second World War.

 Each of the three main periods (1859-1918; 1918-1945; 1945-1989) will be discussed through different approaches: the general historical context, the particular context of the professional field, the transformations of the city, architectural typologies, aesthetic directions in architecture and a final particular approach based on particular case studies.